WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

 Notes:
 - You need to change the task_name and user_name to your own
 - Number of **slots** is the number of GPUs you want to use
-- In **bind_mounts**, the first host_path/container_path maps your home directory into the container work directory; And the second maps the dataset directory (/data) into the container.
+- In **bind_mounts**, the first host_path/container_path maps your workspace directory into the container; And the second maps the dataset directory (/data) into the container.

 ## Submit